VictorAlbertos/Mockery/README.md

 #### <a name="@valid"></a> @Valid
 * **Target**: `method` and `param`.
 * **Arguments**:
-  * *value*: an `String` containing a regular expression.
+  * *value*: a `String` containing a regular expression.
 Either use one of the available regular expressions listed in [Valid.Template](source) or supply a custom one.
-  * *legal* (optional): an `String` which sets the value to send to the server when running the associated unit test asserting for a success response.
-If not set, a random value that matches with the supplied regular expression is used.
+  * *legal* (optional): a `String` which sets the value to send to the server when running the associated unit test asserting for a success response.
+If not set, a random value that matches the supplied regular expression is used.
-  * *illegal* (optional): an `String` which sets the value to send to the server when running the associated unit test asserting for a failure response.
+  * *illegal* (optional): a `String` which sets the value to send to the server when running the associated unit test asserting for a failure response.
 If not set, an empty string or a 0 value is used, depending on the associated `type` param.
 * **Supported types**: `String`, `Character`, `double`, `Double`, `float`, `Float`, `int`, `Integer`, `long`, `Long`.
-* **When to use**: to mock or validate values which match certain regular expressions, like email, phone, id and so on.
+* **When to use**: to mock or validate values that match certain regular expressions, like email, phone, id and so on.
 * **How to use**: decorate the method/param with `@Valid` supplying the regular expression.
 * **Usage example**: